Enter promo code EarlyBird to save 5% through October 15th

 Weather

 "Make sure everyone understands there is no van to shuttle you from place to place or even to the train stations if they are near enough to the hotel.
 It is important to have luggage that you can manage.
-Some people with large suitcases had a difficult time maneuvering them on the trains and finding space to store them."
-"All the hotels had shampoo body soap conditioner and hair dryers.
-You will have to move your luggage a lot in the metro."
+Some people with large suitcases had a difficult time maneuvering them on the trains and finding space to store them.
+You can usually take a taxi if you need to, but the cost is not covered."
+"All the hotels had shampoo body soap, conditioner, and hair dryers.
+You will have to move your luggage a lot in the metro and to/from train stations."

 Costs